stac-extensions/processing/README.md

 ### Processing Date Time

-The time of the processing is directly specified via the `created` properties of the target asset as specified in the [STAC Common metadata](https://github.com/radiantearth/stac-spec/blob/master/item-spec/common-metadata.md#date-and-time)
+The time of the processing can be specified as a global field in `processing:datetime`, but it can also be specified directly and individually via the `created` properties of the target asset as specified in the [STAC Common metadata](https://github.com/radiantearth/stac-spec/blob/master/item-spec/common-metadata.md#date-and-time).

 ### Linking the Items